Begin today’s journey.

-Meditations for the Metro is a daily packaging of an ancient devotional practice called, "The Daily Office" in both script and audio forms for you to read or listen to on your daily commute.
+Meditations for the Metro is a daily packaging of readings and prayers in both script and audio forms for you to read or listen to on your daily commute.

 If you're trying to find a space for God in your life and can’t, it’s our hope that Meditations for the Metro will inhabit that space of daily waiting with something of substance and transcendence.

 New entries post every morning, Monday to Saturday.

 The Daily Office follows the seasons of The Liturgical Calendar—Advent, Christmas, Epiphany, Lent, Easter, Pentecost, and Ordinary Time.

 The intention in following this calendar is to mark our time(s) with God, taking our lives and placing them into God’s story, allowing it to shape and create a rhythm for our own.

 If you would like to have Meditations For The Metro emailed to you each morning, you can join our mailing list by filling in the field below and clicking the subscribe button.
 You can unsubscribe at any time.

 The season of preparation which begins on the fourth Sunday before Christmas and in which the church recalls its hope and expectancy in the comings of Christ, past, present and future.

 The Christmas season includes Christmas Day and the twelve following days of Christmas.
 Recalling the stories of the birth and infancy of Christ, the church celebrates the mystery of the incarnation.

 Epiphany is a series of weeks, beginning twelve days after Christmas, in which the church reflects on the manifestation of Christ to all peoples.